Nukesor/collatz_conjecture/README.md

 However it was also `O(n)` for multiple items, which is neat.

 Removing items resulted in a linear scan `O(n)` with an `O(1)` deletion operation (insert `0`).
 In theory, this should have been a bit faster.
+In practice, there wasn't much of a difference.